-While some of the manufacturers understand English, the diversity in the culture and manner of speech could also cause a communication breakdown.
+While some of China’s manufacturers understand English, the diversity in the culture and manner of speech could also cause a communication breakdown.

-Therefore, receiving substandard goods at any point in time could be harmful to your business.
+Therefore, receiving substandard goods at any point in time could harm your business.

 Purchasing a product at a high price does not necessarily mean that it is of high-end quality.

 The business atmosphere of China and Australia are dissimilar.
 The Chinese take partnerships and relationships very seriously.

 If you have the funds, traveling to China to have a personal meeting with your supplier can foster a better business relationship, which keeps you on the profitable side as an importer.

 However, you can hire an international trade expert to help you build that relationship if you do not have the time and money to travel.